-Religious Education – Mrs Frazer
+Religious Education – Mrs Cooke

 “Now is the time to understand more, so that we may fear less.”